Municipal Emergency Response: How Bad Weather Forecasts Paralyze City Services

 On a Friday afternoon, a city's emergency management office received a weather forecast: "Severe thunderstorms expected, 60% chance, possible flooding."
 The forecast was vague—no specific timing, no specific locations, no specific intensity.
 Based on this forecast, the city activated a partial emergency response: some crews on standby, some resources pre-positioned, but normal operations continued.

 This scenario illustrates how bad weather forecasts paralyze city services.
-Vague, inaccurate, or untimely forecasts prevent cities from preparing effectively.
+Vague, not-local, inaccurate, or untimely forecasts prevent cities from preparing effectively.
 When emergencies hit, services are paralyzed because preparation was inadequate.

 The Scale: Bad weather forecasts cost cities an estimated $3-6 billion annually in the United States due to inadequate preparation, delayed response, and service disruptions.